 A Balanced Feline Diet

 Keep your cat energetically balanced using Eastern Food Therapy.

 A nutritionally balanced feline diet contains:

 - 75% – 90% Protein – from meat

 - 10% – 25% Carbohydrates – from grains, vegetables, and fruit

 - A minimum of 2% fat

-Use the list of foods below to create endless delicious recipe combinations for your furry friend!
+Use the list of foods below to create endless delicious recipe combinations for your favorite kitty!

 Mix up the ingredients as needed to create a food that your cat loves.

 You can easily track the protein, carbohydrate and fat ratios in an online food log like the ones found on Fitbit and Livestrong websites.